Information about facilities, thesis submission and extensions, research administration, student services, handbooks and

 Study away and funding

 The Asia Institute allows you to undertake research-related activities such as fieldwork, attending conferences, attending classes or working with collaborators away from the University.
-You will need to complete an Application to Study Away to notify the University when you will be away and where you are traveling to.
+You will need to complete an Application to Study Away to notify the University when you will be away and where you are travelling to.
 The University offers a range of scholarships and prizes to graduate research students that can help to cover the cost of your journey.
 For more information please see the Study away and funding web page.

 Facilities at the Faculty of Arts

 The Graduate School of Humanities and Social Sciences provides a number of study and social spaces for research students, including IT facilities, study and meeting rooms and a student lounge.
-The Faculty also has a limited number of graduate study spaces (dual-occupancy rooms) in the Old Quad (Building 150) that are available for use by Masters by research and PhD candidates.
+The Faculty also has a limited number of graduate study spaces (dual-occupancy rooms) in the Old Quad (Building 150) that are available for use by Masters by research and Doctor of Philosophy (Arts) candidates.

 - Research administration and progress